 Ever wonder what your uterus gets up to during pregnancy?

-Apart from stretching with your growing baby, what else is it doing in there?
+Apart from stretching with your growing baby, what else is it doing?

-You might have heard of Braxton Hicks contractions, also known as ‘practice contractions’, as the uterus gets ready for labour.
+You might have heard of Braxton Hicks contractions, also known as ‘practice contractions’.

 The uterus is a powerhouse of muscle layers.
 During pregnancy, the inner horizontal layer of muscles keeps the cervix closed.